 Others might be tempted to continue in this stage for too long, out of fear that the perfect solution will be missed.
 This, too, can be a problem if we put off a decision too long and perhaps miss the deadline.

 At some point, we have to decide we have enough options and move on to step 5 in the decision-making process.

-5. Deliberate.
 Weigh the options, including the option of doing nothing.
 One often-overlooked factor to weigh is how much each option will help you grow in knowledge, skill or character.
-Make lists of pros and cons for each one.
+Make lists of pros and cons for each option.
 Weed out the worst ideas and carefully examine the best ones.